dramaturg/geskripte/README.md

 geskripte
 =========

-Various scripts, code-snippets, commands and install logs
+Various scripts, code-snippets, commands and install logs.
+Written by me and beerware unless otherwise indicated in the readme.

+##### chrony
+Shell wrapper for non-painful interaction with the chrony NTP daemon

 ##### getmeinpass
 Small keyring-like funktionality that uses gpg with gpg-agent to store passwords encrypted.